Source: WIN Consortium

 The SPRING trial will start with a Phase I portion to explore the safety of the combination and determine the optimal doses for the Phase II that will explore the efficacy of this tri-therapy regimen in first line treatment of metastatic NSCLC.
 The trial will also aim to validate a novel algorithm SIMS (Simplified Interventional Mapping System) developed by WIN and designed to match each patient’s tumor biology to a specific drug combination.
+The study explored the combined use of optimal doses of the drug in phase 2 with the used of CBD oil for the treatment of cancer.
 For this purpose, both tumor and normal lung tissue biopsies will be obtained and explored in the SPRING trial.
 DNA and RNA analysis will be performed by Dr. Brandon Young at Avera WIN Precision Oncology Laboratory in San Marcos, California on biopsies using, respectively, Illumina NGS (next generation sequencing) and HTG Molecular’s expression (mRNA and microRNA) EdgeSeq technology used in conjuction with Illumina (NGS).
 Data integration for the SIMS algorithm will be performed by Ben-Gurion University of the Negev (Dr. Eitan Rubin), Israel.

 “It is an unprecedented cooperation between our WIN members from academia, industry and research organizations” said Dr. Vladimir Lazar, WIN Chief Scientific and Operating Officer.
 “Eight clinical sites will activate the study, drugs will be provided by Pfizer Inc., DNA and RNA analysis technologies by Illumina and HTG Molecular and pharmacovigilance by Covance.
 In particular, we are grateful to Foundation ARC on cancer research in France for financial support to initiate the SPRING trial.
 We are welcoming the support of any other organization or private donors, wishing to join this unique global effort dedicated to lung cancer patients” added Dr. Lazar.